✦ My Life is a Lamp ✦ My Home is a Lighthouse

 10-1 Abiding in Christ — The Vine and the Branches

-John 15:7If you remain in me, and my words remain in you, you will ask whatever you desire, and it will be done for you.
+John 15:7 (NLT)[7] But if you remain in me and my words remain in you, you may ask for anything you want, and it will be granted!

 1. Read John 15:1-17 completely.
 List every result that comes from abiding in Christ.